Summary

 Engage

-Explain to students that they will be shown six individual pictures and that they will be identifying a universal theme set for each one of the pictures.
-The center of the "Theme Flower" has four universal theme sets to choose from: courage/fear, acceptance/isolation, love/hate, and loyalty/betrayal.
+Display slide 5 and explain to students that they will be shown six individual pictures and that they will be identifying a universal theme set for each one of the pictures.
+Pass a copy of the Theme Flower handout to each student.
+Explain that the center of the "Theme Flower" has four universal theme sets to choose from: courage/fear, acceptance/isolation, love/hate, and loyalty/betrayal.

-Repeat this process for the other five pictures, making sure that students write the universal themes in the corresponding petals.
+Repeat this process for the other five pictures on slides 7-11, making sure that students write the universal themes in the corresponding petals.

 Explore

-Show the first picture and have students move to the correct location in the room.
+Display slide 13 and show the first picture and have students move to the correct location in the room.
+Allow time for students to discuss and share out with the group.

 Explain

+Display slide 19 and pass out a copy of the The Outsiders Passage and four of each color highlighter to each student.
 Explain to students that they will be looking for examples of setting, imagery, diction, and characterization within the passage, which help establish a theme of the text.
+Introduce the Why-Lighting instructional strategy.
+Inform students they will highlight the following literary elements in the corresponding colors:

 Pink: Setting